Saturday, June 16, 2012

 Charles Darwin is usually considered to be the person who first explicitly used a tree as a metaphor (or, in his words, a simile) for genealogical history in the modern sense.
 Lamarck's earlier tree-like diagrams were intended as transformation series among species (based on morphoclines), and thus showed historical descent with modification, but they were not concerned with diversifying evolution in the manner envisioned by Darwin.
 Previously published diagrams by other authors were concerned with showing "affinity" that was not necessarily genealogical (see previous post).

-Nevertheless, trees appear as sketches in Darwin's notebooks, portfolios and book drafts, both before and after The Origin was published (1859), and one is an attempt at an empirical tree.
+Nevertheless, trees appear as sketches in Darwin's notebooks, note portfolios and book drafts, both before and after The Origin was published (1859), and at least one is an attempt at an empirical tree.
 These notes and drafts can be viewed online at The Complete Work of Charles Darwin Online.
 However, it seems to me to be worthwhile gathering in one place all of the sketches of which I am aware.
 I have provided copies here, in approximate chronological order, as well as links to the original in CWCDO.

 The first pair of sketches is from page 26 of Notebook B, on "Transmutation of species"